CHOcho-quan/TinyLearn/README.md

 t-SNE and PCA are used to visualize the HoG features of the data.
 If you want to see the visualize result in tensorboard, please run the tensorboard_gen.py.
 All the implementing details are described in the report.
 To run detection result please run main_detection.py.

+Also I add Cpp part of Machine Learning Algorithm implementation in it with a CMakeLists.txt.
+You can make it and run main.cpp to get the Cpp version result.
+Eigen should be placed in the directory written in CMakeLists.txt.
+Cpp version convolutional neural network will be added soon.

 ![detections!](detection3.png)